Invariance Feedback Entropy of Uncertain Control Systems: Invariance Feedback Entropy

 \end{example}

-In the subsequent theorem we present some conditions for topological systems, which imply the finiteness of the invariance entropy.
-With this conditions, we follow closely the assumptions based on continuity and strong invariance used in~\cite{NairFagniniZampieriEvans07, ColoniusKawanNair13} to ensure finiteness of the invariance entropy for deterministic systems.
-We use the following notion of continuity of set-valued maps~\cite{AubinFrankowska90}.
+In the subsequent theorem we present some conditions for systems with a topological state alphabet, which imply the finiteness of the invariance entropy. { The conditions may be difficult to verify for a particular problem instance.} Nevertheless with these conditions, we follow closely the assumptions based on continuity and strong invariance employed in~\cite{NairFagniniZampieriEvans07, ColoniusKawanNair13} to ensure finiteness of the invariance entropy for deterministic systems.
+We use the following notion of continuity of set-valued maps~\cite{AubinFrankowska90} to show the next result.

 Let $A$ and $B$ be topological spaces and $f:A\rightrightarrows B$.
 We say that $f$ is \emph{upper semicontinuous}, if for every $a\in A$ and every open set $V\subseteq B$ containing $f(a)$ there exists an open set $U\subseteq A$ with $a\in U$ so that $f(U)\subseteq V$.